Analysis | What can a member of Congress do to help during an emergency, anyway?

 The backlash was swift, with even conservative media outlets, including Fox News, Breitbart and the Drudge Report, criticizing him.
-He was quickly accused of flaunting his privilege and fleeing his state in a time of need.
+He was accused of flaunting his privilege and fleeing his state in a time of need.

 But Cruz’s few defenders — and even a few of his critics on the Democratic side — claimed that even if Cruz had stayed home in Houston, he either couldn’t, or wouldn’t have done much to help anyway.